+14. Overall objectives

-14.1 The following objectives have been identified:
+The following objectives have been identified:

-14.1.1 Encourage more day visits and longer stays.

-14.1.2 Increase the stock, quality and breadth of visitor accommodation.

-14.1.3 Strengthen Gravesham's visitor offer through supporting the opening of existing and new visitor attractions and developing 'experiential' tourism.

-14.1.4 Enable the programme of festivals and cultural activity to appeal to visitors from beyond the Borough.

-14.1.5 To extend the effectiveness of Gravesham's visitor information and promotion.

-14.1.6 Strengthen local partnership working between tourism and hospitality businesses and organisations.

-14.1.7 Develop skills and work experience opportunities within the local tourism and hospitality sector.

-14.1.8 Value and co-ordinate the expertise, archiving and interpretation of Gravesham's heritage towards a telling of Gravesham's story.

-14.1.9 promoting and protecting where possible our diverse history and heritage for future generations
+- Encourage more day visits and longer stays - Increase the stock, quality and breadth of visitor accommodation - Strengthen Gravesham's visitor offer through supporting the opening of existing and new visitor attractions and developing 'experiential' tourism. - Enable the programme of festivals and cultural activity to appeal to visitors from beyond the Borough - To extend the effectiveness of Gravesham's visitor information and promotion - Strengthen local partnership working between tourism and hospitality businesses and organisations - Develop skills and work experience opportunities within the local tourism and hospitality sector - Value and co-ordinate the expertise, archiving and interpretation of Gravesham's heritage towards a telling of Gravesham's story.

-14.2 The Tourism and Heritage strategy needs to complement the council's Arts and Cultural Strategy and is consistent with the Council's Corporate Plan ambitions.
+The Tourism and Heritage strategy needs to complement the council's Arts and Cultural Strategy and is consistent with the Council's Corporate Plan ambitions.